magshimim-next/cv-next/docs/DESIGN.md

 ### Viewing a CV

-A user can view any CVs that he’d like – the CVs will be shown in a feed-like page. \
+A user can view any CVs that he’d like – the CVs will be shown on a feed-like page. \
 The feed will have filtering options but in default settings – will show the most recently Uploaded CVs.